-Makeup Artist Beth Bender Shares 4 Great Tips on How to Master Sexy Eye Makeup
+Makeup Artist Beth Bender Shares 4 of her Favorite Tips for Getting Sexy Eye Makeup

 Makeup Artist Beth Bender is one busy lady.
 Just recently in between shooting a commercial here in Los Angeles and running to her next job we were able to get her best tips for mastering a sexy eye makeup look.

 With all of the information out there, and there is so much, and all of the fine lines you walk when doing makeup it is a constant balancing routine for Bender to stay on the right side of sexy especially when it comes to her clients, many of whom are in the film industry.
 For her, the right side of sexy is the subtle side that looks like your work was effortless and doesn't really reveal the time and skills that went into creating it, but does show the power of seduction.

 As a makeup artist who got her start in NYC doing editorial, working side by side with Bobbi Brown, and with over 20 years under her belt, her simple tips or beauty adjustments as we like to call them can make the difference between a flawless eye makeup look and an almost there, but not quite look.

 When you're asked to create a sexy eye makeup look, what's the first thing that comes to mind?

 “For me I tend to lean towards eye makeup that I consider to be more of a classic look, like a dark smokey eye with nude lips, or a sexy black cat eyeliner look with either red lips or a strong lip color.
 Makeup you've seen over and over on so many celebrities, but there's a reason for that, it looks beautiful.
 Every face is unique and I like to focus on one main feature.
 If I decide on a strong smokey eye look, then I keep the lip colour softer, and if I do a stronger lip color, I usually do less on the eyes in terms of color, like a sexy cat eye makeup or a tight eyeliner in a dark onyx or very dark brown.”